 - 50 km Individuals

-- Teams will be made up for four people each completing 25km.
+- Teams will be made up of four people, each completing 25 km.

 - Runners may make up their distance in one or more shifts, but each runner must be on the course for a minimum of one hour before changing over.